If you desire some stars for your holiday decorating, consider making these Christmas kindling stars… in minutes!

 Not long ago my junker brother (and the story of his garage sale) summoned me over to his place to pick up some firewood.

-Well, once I got it home, we burned some.
+Once I got it home, we burned some of course.
 But some pieces were just too beautiful to part with.
-After making the log centrepiece you saw in Day 2, I couldn’t help but put some kindling to work as well, creating Christmas kindling stars!
+After making a log centrepiece with some HERE, I couldn’t help but put some kindling to work to make some other Christmas ornaments.

-Inspired by Songbird’s Christmas mantel twig star, and Beyond the Picket Fence’s Salvaged Star Door Decor, this came together really quickly.
+Inspired by Songbird’s Christmas mantel twig star, and Beyond the Picket Fence’s Salvaged Star Door Decor, this wooden stars idea came together very quickly and with very little effort!

-1. Find some kindling, or cedar strips and cut them down to the same length, or leave them a little uneven for quirky styled stars.
+1. Find some kindling, cedar strips or branches, then cut them down to the same length with a miter saw.
+Or leave them a little uneven in lengths for quirky styled stars.

 2. Lay them in a star pattern, attempting to have the sticks lay as flat as possible.
 You’ll need to tweak as you go along.